briansimoni/elasticache-redis-notes/README.md

 ### Credential Rotation

 It is possible to rotate credentials using AWS Secrets Managers.
 While this is not supported out of the box, I was able to do a basic proof of concept rotating the credentials with Lambda.
+The basic concept is incredibly simple.
+Once a new credential is applied, the previous credential is still valid.
+Up to two credentials can be valid at once.
+The oldest credential is removed on rotation.

+The following is a working Lambda code snippet that can modify Lambda ElastiCache cluster secrets.

 ```JavaScript
 const aws = require('aws-sdk')